- Education Data

 How Will TSDS Work?

 Local education agencies (LEAs—Texas school districts and charter schools) load data to TSDS from their local systems.
-The data is stored in a central repository (the Operational Data Store), where it can be used for the studentGPS™ Dashboards, PEIMS, Person Enrollment Tracker (PET), and any future collections.
+The data is stored in a central repository (the Operational Data Store), where it can be used for the studentGPS® Dashboards, PEIMS, Early Childhood Data System (ECDS), and any future collections.

 Meanwhile, the Unique ID module manages student and staff IDs, ensuring that each person has only one identity in the system and that data matches up correctly throughout TSDS.